 Monitoring of little penguins has revealed that little penguin numbers naturally fluctuate depending on the suitability of breeding conditions.
-Once the Derwent estuary supported over 1000 breeding pairs of little penguins however, however numbers are now more likely to be about 200 breeding pairs.
+Once the Derwent estuary supported over 1000 breeding pairs of little penguins however, however numbers are now more likely to be less than 200 penguins.

-The PAG is currently supported by the University of Tasmania (IMAS), City of Hobart, Kingborough Council, Clarence City Council, the Tasmanian Parks and Wildlife Service, NRM South, Tasmanian Conservation Trust and the Marine Conservation Program (DPIPWE).
+The PAG is currently supported by the University of Tasmania (IMAS), City of Hobart, Kingborough Council, Clarence City Council, the Tasmanian Parks and Wildlife Service, NRM South, Tasmanian Conservation Trust and the Marine Conservation Program (NRET).

 LEARN MORE & GET INVOLVED:

 Little penguin online educational program – fantastic for adults, children, tourists and anybody who are keen to learn about little penguins and help with conservation.

 Little Penguin Survey and Monitoring Toolkit - A NRET project designed to help Tasmanian community groups monitor penguin populations, assess the quality of penguin breeding habitat and identify land-based threats.

 Penguin Incident Report Protocol - What to do if you see injured penguins, dog attacks or marine oil spill.